 - When cakes are cooled, cut about ½ inch off the tops of all four layers of cake.
 Wrap each layer tightly in plastic wrap and chill until ready to assemble cake.

-- Make the Dark Chocolate Frosting Combine the cocoa and the boiling water, stirring until the cocoa has dissolved.
+- Combine the cocoa and the boiling water, stirring until the cocoa has dissolved (dissolved meaning there is no more powder, like you would packets of instant hot chocolate).
 With an electric mixer , starting on low speed, beat butter, confectioners' sugar, and salt until combined, then, on medium-high speed, beat until pale and fluffy.
 Reduce the speed to low then add melted and cooled chocolate, beating until combined, scraping down sides of bowl as needed.
 Beat in the cocoa - water mixture.
+Cover with plastic wrap and refrigerate until it's of a spreadable consistency, at least 1 hour.

 - In a medium to large saucepan, cook down the raspberries until they've broken down and released their juices..they will be floating in their own liquid - super saucy.
 If you use frozen, this will take a little longer.
 Strain cooked down raspberries in a fine meshed sieve into a bowl, pressing down on them to get every bit of liquid out.
 You should have about 1 cup raspberry juice.
 Place this back in a clean saucepan, and cook down until reduced to ½ cup.
 It should be thick - like chocolate syrup, and will be dark blood red.
 Set aside until completely cool (I put it in the fridge).